 Let’s face it, most visitors to Redang would prefer something closer to the beach and more upscale.
-In that case, I would suggest checking out these guest favourites on the islands, based on my research and experience visiting the Redang:
+In that case, I would suggest checking out these guest favorites on the islands, based on my research and experience visiting the Redang:

 Taaras Beach and Spa Resort(with a superb beach and an isolated location it’s a solid choice – rated 8.3/10 based on 568 verified guest reviews at the time of writing).

-- Arrange transport with your hotel to bring you back to the jetty in Kampung Baru.
+Arrange transport with your hotel to bring you back to the jetty in Kampung Baru.

-- Buy the ticket if you have not bought it yet.
+Buy the ticket if you have not bought it yet.

 At the time of writing, public ferries from Redang Island to Kuala Terengganu only run three times per day during high season: 7 am, 11 am and 1 pm.